 Through more than one hundred and fifty years of rather painstaking study since 1850, scholars have identified thirty-four, perhaps thirty-five, paintings they now safely attribute to Johannes Vermeer.
 Their task was made difficult for a variety of reasons: Vermeer's varied and changeable painting style; the range of his choices of subject matter; the fact that he signed less than half of those works which yet survive and dated only one; and that, for several hundred years after his death in 1675, no one knew the true extent of his oeuvre.
 In addition, his contemporary reputation probably did not extend much beyond Holland, in all likelihood because only a small number of local connoisseurs collected his relatively few paintings.
 In a professional career that spanned twenty-two years, Vermeer completed perhaps no more than forty works, and he left no drawings or preliminary paintings behind.

-When so little is known about an artist, the science of artistic attribution becomes a weaving of a few threads of hard historical data with the fabric of informed but subjective interpretive analysis based upon a shared sense of the artist’s style, technique, composition, and subject matter.
-An attribution’s authenticity is greatly strengthened if it can establish direct links over time to the artist himself or to an ownership during the artist’s lifetime or fairly soon after his death.
+When so little is known about an artist, the science of artistic attribution becomes a weaving of a few threads of hard historical data with the fabric of informed but subjective interpretive analysis based upon a shared sense of the artist's style, technique, composition and subject matter.
+An attribution's authenticity is greatly strengthened if it can establish direct links over time to the artist himself or to an ownership during the artist's lifetime or fairly soon after his death.
 And this is precisely what Vermeer scholars have attempted to do.
-In examining relevant records of art and estate auctions of the late 17th and early 18th centuries, they have rather confidently connected those documents with about two dozen extant Vermeer paintings.
-There also appears to be another nine (or maybe eleven) paintings which have survived for which no contemporary corroboration in Vermeer’s time has yet been found.
+In examining relevant records of art and estate auctions of the late seventeenth and early eighteenth centuries, they have rather confidently connected those documents with about two dozen extant Vermeer paintings.
+There also appears to be another nine (or maybe eleven) paintings which have survived for which no contemporary corroboration in Vermeer's time has yet been found.
 Conversely, there seems to be at least six, and perhaps eight or ten, Vermeer paintings identified by historical records which today either remain hidden or have not survived.
-This latter group is known as the "missing Vermeer’s."
+This latter group is known as the "missing Vermeers."

 Item 3 – "the portrait of Vermeer in a room with various accessories, uncommonly beautiful, painted by him," could be the exquisite Art of Painting, still in Vermeer's possession at the time of his death.
 However, the painting at the auction fetched only forty guilders, a price so low that it discredits any notion such a sum could have purchased this large and magnificent painting.
 The only other conclusion is that item 3 was another, and very direct, portrait of Vermeer, now lost or missing.

 Item 5 – "in which a gentleman is washing his hands in a see-through room with sculptures, artful and rare, by ditto [Vermeer]."
-This painting is clearly lost or missing, but Vermeer may have used a similar compositional device here to that which he used in painting the Love Letter.
-And the subject of a man washing his hands finds a parallel in Gerard ter Borch’s A Woman Washing Her Hands; the two artists knew each other, probably very well, as documents attending Vermeer’s marriage indicate.
+This painting is clearly lost or missing, but Vermeer may have used a similar compositional device here to that which he used in painting The Love Letter.
+And the subject of a man washing his hands finds a parallel in Gerrit ter Borch's A Woman Washing Her Hands; the two artists knew each other, probably very well, as documents attending Vermeer's marriage indicate.

 Item 32 – "a view of a house standing in Delft, by the same [Vermeer]" or item 33 – "a view of some houses by ditto [Vermeer]."
 Since only Vermeer's Little Street fits one or the other description, the remaining painting is now lost or missing.(For a discussion of other surviving Vermeer paintings identified through eighteenth century transactions, see Vermeer's Clients and Patrons.)